xyproto/orbiton/README.md

              otherwise insert a symbol by typing in a 2-letter [digraph](https://raw.githubusercontent.com/xyproto/digraph/main/digraphs.txt).
 * `ctrl-d` - Delete a single character.
 * `ctrl-t` - For C and C++: jump between the current header and source file.
 For Agda and Ivy, insert a symbol.
-             For Markdown, launch the Markdown table editor if the cursor is on a table.
+             For Markdown: launch the Markdown table editor if the cursor is on a table.
-             For the rest, record and play back keypresses.
+             For the rest: record and play back keypresses.
 Press `Esc` to clear the current macro.
 * `ctrl-o` - Open a command menu with actions that can be performed.
 * `ctrl-x` - Cut the current line.
 Press twice to cut a block of text (to the next blank line).
 * `ctrl-c` - Copy one line.
 Press twice to copy a block of text.